One of the most important metal roofing installation considerations is how much metal roofs cost.

 Prices average between $5.65 and $11 per square foot.

-Concerning metal roofing costs, copper roofs are undoubtedly the premium option on the market.
+Concerning the cost of a new metal roof, copper roofs are undoubtedly the premium option on the market.

 Copper is long-lasting and, with proper maintenance, can last for as long as a century.